Simple Machines

 Students explore building a pyramid, learning about the simple machine called an inclined plane.
 They also learn about another simple machine, the screw, and how it is used as a lifting or fastening device.

-preview of 'Engineering: Simple Machines' Lesson
+preview of 'Let's Move It!'
+Lesson

 • See More